December 7. Kazinform's timeline of major events

 NAMES

-1963 – A bronze monument to people’s akyn Zhambyl Zhabayev is unveiled in the city of Taraz.
-It is designed by Kazakhstani artist and sculptor Khalimzhan Nauryzbayev.
+1963 – The bronze monument to akyn Zhambyl Zhabayev is unveiled in the city of Taraz.
+It is created by Kazakhstani artist and sculptor Khalimzhan Nauryzbayev.

-1990 – The Aimauytov Pavlodar Regional Kazakh Music and Drama Theater is inaugurated.
+1990 – The Aimauytov Pavlodar Regional Kazakh Music and Drama Theater opens doors.

 2011 – The probable grave site of Abulkhair khan is discovered in the territory of Kazakhstan.

-2011 – The Defense Ministry of the Russian Federation conveys the Defense Ministry of Kazakhstan the e-databank of Kazakhstani military men who perished and went MIA during the WWII.
+2011 – The Defense Ministry of the Russian Federation conveys the Defense Ministry of Kazakhstan the e-databank of Kazakhstani military men who died and went MIA during the WWII.

-2012 – The 12m tall bronze monument to great Kazakh batyr Raiymbek Batyr is unveiled in Almaty city.
+2012 – A monument to Kazakh batyr (fighter) Raiymbek Batyr is unveiled in Almaty city.
+The bronze sculpture is 12 meters tall.

-2015 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev signs the Constitutional Law of Kazakhstan «On the Astana International Financial Center (AIFC)» as part of the implementation of the 100 Specific Steps Nation’s Plan.
+2015 – First President of Kazakhstan-Elbasy Nursultan Nazarbayev signs the Constitutional Law of Kazakhstan «On the Astana International Financial Center (AIFC)».

-2016 – The city of Atyrau hosts the official opening of Kashagan project, the first offshore oilfield in Kazakhstan's sector of the Caspian Sea.
+2016 – The city of Atyrau hosts the official opening of Kashagan project.

-2017 – UNESCO feaures the traditional Kazakh game Asyk Atu into its Representative List of the Intangible Cultural Heritage (ICH) of Humanity.
+2017 – UNESCO recently includes the traditional Kazakh game Asyk Atu into its Representative List of the Intangible Cultural Heritage (ICH) of Humanity.

-2017 – Turkestan welcomes the solemn closing of the Year «Turkestan is the cultural capital of the Turkic World».
+2017 – Turkestan hosts the solemn closing of the Year «Turkestan is the cultural capital of the Turkic World».